Dog Food Calorie Calculator (How Much Should You Feed Your Dog?)

 Activity level

-Active dogs burn more energy and need more food.
+Active dogs burn more energy and need more calories, while less active dogs require fewer to avoid weight gain.

 Age